It can be a controversial topic — much like investing in medical marijuana. But are guns a good investment? They definitely can be.

-While most well maintained, high quality guns don’t depreciate buying guns as an investment while they’re at top dollar isn’t a good idea.
-Just like you would do when investing in the stock market – buy low and sell high.
+While most well-maintained, high-quality guns don’t depreciate, buying guns as an investment while they are at top dollar isn’t a good idea.
+Just like you would do when investing in the stock market, buy low and sell high.

 Investing in Collectible Guns